Our Team

 Scott Marks, MSW, LICSW

-Scott has been a licensed police officer in Minnesota for over twenty-three years.
+Scott has been a licensed police officer in Minnesota for over twenty-five years.
 When not in uniform he provides individual therapy and couples counseling for law enforcement officers and their significant others for a variety of concerns.

 Communication problems, anxiety, depression, grief, PTSD, coaching, at times we all need a little help navigating our lives.
 Scott believes in a trauma focused strengths-based perspective using an eclectic mix of therapy drawing from Cognitive Behavior Therapy, Mindfulness, Narrative, Motivational Interviewing, Psychodynamic, and ART to build resiliency and support with thoughtful interventions.